 The Board recognises that effective risk management is key to achieving and maintaining the Company's operational and strategic objectives.
-The Company's Core Values of openness, integrity, professional and performance encourage a highly ethical work culture.
-The Company's risk management framework was last reviewed in full in October 2021 and is currently the subject of a continual improvement project in lead up to the next detailed review in the 2022 financial year.
+The Company's core values of Family, Teamwork and Passion encourage a highly ethical work culture.
+The Company's Risk Identification and Management Framework was last reviewed in full in June 2023 and is the subject of continual improvement initiatives.